 Because BMI alone is an imperfect tool for measuring health risk, encouraging weight loss in older adults who are classified as overweight or obese should be cautioned.

-For older adults with a BMI greater than 30 and health problems, weight loss can be beneficial, but special attention must be given to diet and exercise to negate the harmful effects of sarcopenia.
+For older adults with a BMI of 30 or greater and who have health problems, weight loss can be beneficial, but special attention must be given to diet and exercise to negate the harmful effects of sarcopenia.

 Sarcopenia is the progressive loss of muscle mass and strength that is linked with physical disability, poor quality of life, and death.
 It affects 5-13% of adults aged 60-70 years, and 11-50% of adults older than 80 years (12).

-But for those older than 80 years with a BMI greater than 30, it’s generally recommended to maintain weight rather than lose weight given the lack of information about the risks and benefits (14).
+But for those older than 80 years with a BMI of 30 or greater, it’s generally recommended to maintain weight rather than lose weight given the lack of information about the risks and benefits (14).

 BMI is a screening tool widely used to determine whether a person is at a healthy weight for their height.

 Research has increasingly shown that current BMI weight status categories are not appropriate for use in older adults.
 A BMI goal of 25-29.9 is likely a better “normal” or “healthy weight” for older adults.

 While weight loss may be beneficial in some older adults, it should only be considered on an individual basis keeping their preferences, goals, and overall health status in mind.